SasoPavlic/NiaNetCAE/README.md

 The following dimensions can be modified:

-* Topology shape (symmetrical, asymmetrical)
-* Size of input, hidden and output layers
-* Number of hidden layers
+* y1: number of neurons per layer,
-* Number of neurons in hidden layers
+* y2: number of layers,
-* Activation functions
+* y3: activation function
-* Number of epochs
+* y4: number of epochs,
-* Learning rate
+* y5: learning rate
-* Optimizer
+* y6: optimizer algorithm.

 You can run the NiaNetCAE script once your setup is complete.